ocarlsen/mock-slf4j-impl/README.md

         }
     }

-To confirm the log events, get the mock from the delegate and test like this:
+To confirm the log events, get the mock from the factory and test like this:

     @Test
     public void testLogging() {